lextoumbourou/notes/notes/reference/videos/essence-of-linear-algebra/linear-combinations-span-and-basis-vector-essense.md

 In the xy coordinate system there are 2 special vectors.
 One pointing to the right called $\hat{i}$: $\begin{bmatrix}1 \\ 0\end{bmatrix}$  or *"the unit vector in the x direction"* and one pointing up called $\hat{j}$: $\begin{bmatrix}1 \\ 0\end{bmatrix}$ or *"the unit vector in the y direction"*.

-We consider these the [[Basic Vectors]] of the xy coordinate system.
+We consider these the [Basic Vectors](permanent/basis-vectors.md) of the XY coordinate system.

 If you have a vector like $\begin{bmatrix}3 \\ -2\end{bmatrix}$, we can think of each component as a scalar that scales the Basis Vectors.
 The 3 scales the vector in the x-direction $\rightarrow$ and -2 in the y-direction $\uparrow$.